cyangreen/Batching/README.md

 # Batching
-Streanlit app for batch detection on the time and case level
+Streamlit app for batch detection on the time and case level streamlit run batching.py